 For this section, you can use either Textbook of Pathology by Harsh Mohan or Pathological Basis of Disease by Robbins and Cotran.

-Classify acute myeloid leukemia by fab classification.
-What is the blood picture in a case of acute promyelocytic leukemia?
+Classify acute myeloid leukaemia by fab classification.
+What is the blood picture in the case of acute promyelocytic leukaemia?
 (2016)

 Enumerate the major etiological factors associated with carcinoma of the lung.
 Give the gross, microscopic features and spread of squamous cell carcinoma lung.
 (2015)

 You can use the Textbook of Microbiology by DR Arora.
 Additionally, you can read Medical Parasitology by the same author.